ndh4b/MinesweeperVR/README.md

 Rather, you will find some object files that we have created and some sample packs that we downloaded for *free*.

 It should be noted there will be plenty of editing and logic that will be required of you to ensure that elements within *your own project* can interact with each other seamlessly.

+---

+Inside the repo you will also find the various objects that have been created by members of the team here this weekend at HackMT.
+Everyone's name will be mentioned in the presentation if you would like to see a list of the participants!